 The District uses equipment from Aruba Networks as standard wireless network for all locations.
 The Aruba solution is easy to manage, is secure, and very scalable.
 Enhancement and expansion of the wireless network is part of IT's operational standard.
-The College is currently installing 802.11ac access points and has 98 access points installed across the College.
+The College is currently installing 802.11ac access points and has 100 access points installed across the College.

 Access to the student wireless networks currently requires a generic id and password for authentication.
 Authentication for access to the staff wireless went active in the Summer of 2010.
-Authentication using unique user id and password for the student wireless will be rolled out during the 2016/17 academic year.